Marga8/HDGCvar/README.md

 are respectively: vertex.size, vertex.label.color,vertex.label.cex,
 vertex.label.dist, edge.curved (see igraph for details).

+## Data

+In `HDGCvar` the user can find three simulated datasets, namely:
+`sample_dataset_I0`, `sample_dataset_I1`, and `sample_RV`.
+For details
+on `sample_dataset_I0`, `sample_dataset_I1` look at the next section.
+In a nutshell, a stationary VAR(1) in first-differences, with 30 variables for 200 observations, is simulated in `sample_dataset_I0` and it is then reverted into a levels VAR(2) taking the inverse-differences in `sample_dataset_I1`. `sample_RV` contains 30 Realized Volatility time series of sample T=200 obtined by simulating 30 random instances from a Heterogeneous Autoregressive (HAR) model with daily, weekly and monthly lags.
+The simulations are obtained using the “HARSimulate” function from the package “HARModel”.
+The value for the constant and the daily, weekly and monthly lags coefficients are respectively 0.01, 0.36 ,0.28 , 0.28 and the standard deviation of the error term is 0.001.

 ## Examples

 Here is a simulated examples which show you how to use some of the